How do I get into a career in business?

 There are a handful of opportunities to get into management consulting after your A levels or Highers, though most vacancies are for graduates.

 Getting into management consulting without a degree

 Some firms, often referred to as professional services firms, offer a range of services to clients, such as accountancy, tax and consulting; others specialise in consulting services.
 At the time of writing, none of the latter offer opportunities for school leavers.

-Professional services firms PwC and Deloitte offer school leaver programmes in consulting.
-For PwC you’ll need at least 280 UCAS points from up to three A levels (excluding general studies); Deloitte’s BrightStart programme requires you to be on track to receive 300 UCAS points.
+Professional services firms PwC and Deloitte offer apprenticeships in consulting.
+For PwC you’ll need at least 112 UCAS points from up to three full A levels (or equivalent) and a C/4 or above in GCSE English and maths; Deloitte’s BrightStart programme requires 104 UCAS points, a 4/C in GCSE English and a 6/B in GCSE maths.
 Both firms look for an interest in business and finance from candidates.